stroncis/numpy-image-shredder/README.md

 *   **Two-Step Shredding Proces (as per requirement)**:
     1.  **Vertical Shredding**: Image is sliced into vertical strips, which are then reordered (even-indexed strips followed by odd-indexed strips).
     2.  **Horizontal Shredding**: The result of vertical shredding is then sliced into horizontal strips, which are similarly reordered.
+*   **Color Effects**: A Numpy playground as a selection of color transformations applied to the image using NumPy array operations:
+    *   Invert Colors
+    *   Swap R/G Channels
+    *   Red Channel Only
+    *   Grayscale
+    *   Sepia
+    *   Brightness Up/Down
+    *   Contrast Up/Down
+    *   Solarize
 *   **Visual Output**: Displays three stages of the image:
     1. Original (Padded) Image
     2. Image After Vertical Shredding